 And how bunnies and eggs became part of the tradition.

-It would be lined with plastic "grass," stuffed to the brim with goodies (decorated eggs, marshmallow chicks, chocolate candies, and always a cuddly stuffed bunny), wrapped in cellophane, and topped with a bow.
+Growing up, I always looked forward to that one spring Sunday morning where I knew I would awake to find an Easter basket waiting for me at the foot of the stairs.
+It would be lined with "grass," stuffed to the brim with goodies (decorated eggs, marshmallow chicks, chocolate candy, and always a cuddly stuffed bunny), wrapped in paper, and topped with a bow.
 Children around the world received Easter baskets like this.

 Today, we celebrate Easter as the Christian holiday that commemorates the resurrection of Jesus Christ.
 Yet, the backstory of the basket (and the Easter bunny) and its traditional stuffers has nothing to do with the story of the resurrection.
 Rather, it traces further back into time by thousands of years.

 To ancient cultures, Easter was known as the spring equinox-the time between seasons when the hours of day and night were equal.
 For farmers, this marked the highly anticipated transition from the dark days of winter to the sunny days of spring.
 It was a time for people to pray to their pantheon for a bountiful harvest.
 This included the Anglo-Saxon goddess of spring and fertility, Eostre (sounds like Easter, doesn't it?).
 It is written in the eighth-century work "The Reckoning of Time," which was penned by the Venerable Bede (an English monk and scholar) that people held feasts in her honor.
 She was depicted cradling a woven basket in the crook of her arm.
 Thus, was the beginning of the Easter basket tradition.